Growth Return Account

 The interest steps of the account

 A Growth Return Account has three interest steps.
-The interest rate of the first step is fixed, and the rate of the other steps is tied to the 3-month Euribor reference rate minus a fixed margin.
-The interest rate will always be a minimum of 0.20% and a maximum of 6.00%.
+The deposit interest rate in the first step is fixed at 0.40%.
+In the second and third steps, the interest rate on savings is a variable rate based on the 3-month Euribor minus the bank's margin.
+The interest rate in the second and third steps is always at least 0.40% and no more than 6.00%.
 You will be able to view the account’s interest rate when you open the account.

 • The interest rate of a deposit under EUR 10,000 is calculated according to the first interest step.
-The first step interest rate is a fixed 0.20 percent.
+The first step interest rate is a fixed 0.40%.

 • The interest rate of a deposit between EUR 10,000 and EUR 49,999 is calculated according to the second interest step.
-The second step interest rate is 3-month Euribor less a margin of 0.90 percent.
+The interest rate in the second interest step is the 3-month Euribor from which a margin of 0.90 percentage points has been subtracted.

 • The interest rate of a deposit between EUR 50,000 and EUR 300,000 is calculated according to the third interest step.
-The third step interest rate is 3-month Euribor less a margin of 0.50 percent.
+The interest rate in the third interest step is the 3-month Euribor from which a margin of 0.50 percentage points has been subtracted.

 Interest step Deposit amount Deposit interest

-The name of the Euribor rate indicates the time during which the account’s interest rate remains unchanged.
-The interest rate of a Growth Return Account tied to 3-month-Euribor reference rate is adjusted every three months from the account’s opening date.
-The reference rate of the adjustment day determines the Growth Return Account’s interest rate and the margin is subtracted from it.
+The name of the Euribor rate indicates the time during which the Euribor remains unchanged.
+This means that Euribor rates in the second and third step are adjusted every three months from the account’s opening date.
+The reference rate of Growth Return Account is determined based on the rate quoted on the adjustment day.

 You can check the current Euribor rates on the Bank of Finland’s website.